runrunLauren/behavioural_benchmarking/README.md

 the position of the final solution of the experiment w.r.t. the population (` solution_index`).

-### diversity.csv, separation.csv, fitness.csv, mobility.csv
+### diversity.csv, fitness.csv, mobility.csv, f_percent.csv

-These three files are very similar in presentation and preparation.
+These four files are very similar in presentation and preparation.
 Each csv file contains three columns.
-The first is "iteration" and the second corresponds to either "diversity", "separation", or "fitness".
+The first column is "iteration", and the second column
+corresponds to either "diversity", "fitness", "mobility", or "f_percent".

 At the end of every iteration of the experiment, you calculate the diversity of the population.
 Refer to the paper for more information on diversity measures.
 The iteration and diversity are logged to `diversity.csv`.

-Similarly, at the end of every iteration, the current shortest known distance to the global best position is logged to `separation.csv`.
-And to mirror this, the current best known fitness value is logged to `fitness.csv`.
+Similarly, at the end of every iteration, the current best known fitness value is logged to `fitness.csv`.
+When the best known fitness value is updated, then the distance between the location of the previous best known fitness value, and the location of the new best known fitness value, is logged to `mobility.csv`.

+Every iteration, the `F%` of the population is calculated.
+Please refer to the paper for information on calculating `F%`.
+This value is logged to `f_percent.csv`.

 These files contain a single run each.

 ### stn.csv

-For the Search Trajectory Networks (STN), the `stnpy` [package](https://github.com/runrunLauren/stnpy) is used.
-The file format follows the style given in the original publication, see [here](https://github.com/gabro8a/STNs).
+For the Search Trajectory Networks (STN) there is a class named `StnPy`.
+The class follows the directions of the original publication, see [here](https://github.com/gabro8a/STNs).
+The format of the file also follows the format of the original publication.
 This style is csv with columns:

 `Run,Fitness1,Solution1,Fitness2,Solution2`.

-Traditionally STNs expect multiple runs of single individuals to be used.
+Traditionally, STNs expect multiple runs of single individuals to be used.
-This is equivalent to a single run of multiple individuals.
+In order to create an STN with only a single run, an adaptation is made.
+This adaptation is to consider each individual in the population as a "run" when calculating the STN.
 As such, log each individual as if it is its own run, with its index within the population serving as it's run number.

 For each individual in the population, each move it makes must be logged.